chadknowlton/PrivateOpenPilotRepo/AssuranceCases.md

 ### Evidence in Claim 3
-1. Persistent Memory Architecture - One of the comma two devices features is persistent memory architecture within the CPU of the device.
-This allows for any current memory stored within the cache to stay maintained during any event in which the device is unplugged, disrupted, or switched off.
+1. Persistent Memory Architecture - The comma three device features a capacitor that aalows the device to maintain operation even when the vehicle loses power (less than 12 volts).
+The device will detect such a state and beep to notify the user.
+It will also allow for about five addition seconds of runtime before powering down.
+During this powerdown cycle, the current memory stored within the cache will stay maintained.
 2. Panda Safety Model - The safety model for OpenPilot outlines the main principles for the software to maintain compliance with safety.
 In the event of stall, the driver must be able to take control of the vehicle when the device shuts down.

 ### Evidence in Claim 4